The Chart for The Southern Company (SO) Is Flashing Mixed Signals

 Seaport Global Securities gave a rating of “Buy” to SO, setting the target price at $60 in the report published on May 20th of the current year.

-During the last 5 trading sessions, SO fell by -1.43%, which changed the moving average for the period of 200-days by -15.47% in comparison to the 20-day moving average, which settled at $52.58.
-In addition, The Southern Company saw -17.54% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, SO rose by +1.09%, which changed the moving average for the period of 200-days by -11.55% in comparison to the 20-day moving average, which settled at $52.87.
+In addition, The Southern Company saw -15.70% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading